Sakery/pb/README.md

 _pb_ is a simulation of the Casio PB-100 pocket computer.
 It consists of a BASIC interpreter and a simulated pocket computer environment.

+Note that this technically isn't a PB-100 emulator since it is only an implementation of a compatible BASIC interpreter.
+A full emulation would recreate the Hitachi HD61913 microprocessor in software, using the system software of the original PB-100.
+If anyone has these technical details, please get in touch.

 ## Useful Links

 - [Technical information](http://www.pisi.com.pl/piotr433/) on a range of